Oct 06, 2021

 • Average wait time: 4-6 weeks for a new certificate

-• Required by notary: At least 20 days before signing
+• Notary deadline: At least 20 days before signing

 Cost Breakdown

-A new certificate for a single-family home typically costs around $1,550.
-If you need additional services like property staking, that could increase to about $2,255.
+A new certificate typically costs around $1,550 for a single-family home.
+If additional services like property staking are required, the cost can increase to $2,255.

 Who Pays for the New Certificate?

-• If your current certificate is outdated: You (the seller) pay
+• If your current certificate is outdated: The seller pays

 • If the buyer requests a new one and no changes are found: The buyer pays